Welcome To Kenya

 Where To Go In Kenya

 Kenya is home to a number of exceptional National Parks & Game Reserves including: Amboseli National Park, Lake Nakuru National Park, Masai Mara National Reserve, Samburu National Reserve, Tsavo East National Park, and Tsavo West National Park.
-Being a top destination for wildlife, it’s easily recommended for those booking a first-time safari.
+Being a top destination for wildlife, it’s easily recommended for those booking a first-time Kenya safari vacation.
 Exploring the various national parks will give you the opportunity to encounter big cats as well as other popular safari animals along with the famous wildebeest migration.
+Discover our popular Kenya safari tours and packages to experience the beauty this unique destination offers.

 Kenya is home to all of the Big Five and are commonly seen while on safari.
 The Masai Mara offers the best chance to encounter big cats, while heading to Lake Nakuru offers travelers the chance to see the elusive white rhino.
 Exploring the Rift Valley, Lake Bogoria is home to thousands of picturesque flamingos which frequent its shallow waters.
 Kenya also shares the famous wildebeest migration, where as many as two million wildebeest, zebra, and gazelle traverse in search of fresh grazing eluding hungry predators.